Charge Blade High Rank and Endgame Builds for Monster Hunter Wilds

 Artian Weapons are the strongest option available deep into the endgame for the Charge Blade, and are worth the investment if you're willing to grind out the ideal rolls.
 While the Zoh Shia Blazing Yirmiya weapon is extremely competitive with Artian offerings, to truly complete your set a strong Chrono Gear is the ultimate goal.

-While element attribute counters are good against specific monsters, leaning toward a status effect raw Charge Blade is a more universal setup we recommend.
+While element attribute counters are the strongest option against specific monsters and having one of each is ideal, leaning toward a status effect raw Charge Blade provides a universal option.
 You have a choice between Blast or Paralysis here, with Paralysis being the go to for the extra CC windows it provides.
 Aim to use Attack base parts in all slots to craft the weapon, then ideally you want to look for the following reinforcements:

 • Attack Boost +5